-On March 17, 2023, AM Best revised the outlooks to negative from stable and affirmed the Financial Strength Rating of A- (rank: 3 of 9) and the Long-Term Issuer Credit Rating of "a-" for the operating entities of Trisura Group Ltd., which include Trisura Guarantee Insurance Company, Trisura Specialty Insurance Company, Trisura Insurance Company and Bricktown Specialty Insurance Company.
+On April 18, 2024, AM Best revised the outlooks to stable from negative and affirmed the Financial Strength Rating of A- (rank: 3 of 9) and the Long-Term Issuer Credit Rating of "a-" for the operating entities of Trisura Group Ltd., which include Trisura Guarantee Insurance Company, Trisura Specialty Insurance Company, Trisura Insurance Company and Bricktown Specialty Insurance Company.

-AM Best's credit ratings provide an independent opinion of an entity's ability to meet the ongoing financial obligations to security holders when due.
-According to AM Best, a Financial Strength Rating of "A" is assigned to insurance companies that have, in AM Best's opinion, an excellent ability to meet their ongoing insurance obligations and a Long-Term Issuer Credit Rating of "a-" is assigned to issuers that have an excellent ability to meet their ongoing senior financial obligations.
+AM Best's Long-Term Issuer Credit Rating is an independent opinion of an entity's ability to meet its ongoing senior financial obligations.
+According to AM Best, a Long-Term Issuer Credit Rating of "a-" is assigned to issuers that have, in AM Best's opinion, an excellent ability to meet their ongoing senior financial obligations.
 Rating notches reflect a gradation within the category to indicate whether credit quality is near the top or bottom of a particular rating category.
 Rating notches are expressed with a "+" or "-".